SAP-samples/teched2024-XP280/exercises/ex1/README.md

-# Exercise 1 - Setup Basic Terraform Configuration
+# Exercise 1 - Setup Basics of Terraform Configuration

 In this exercise, we will implement the basic Terraform configuration.